 Many urban areas suffer from inequities in tree canopy caused by poor urban planning and historic racially motivated housing discrimination.
 Urban trees help reduce dangerous heat islands.
 They combat flooding, help reduce crime rates, and improve air quality.
 Here are just a few stories of how urban restoration is helping communities in Baltimore, West Philadelphia, and Richmond.

 Native oysters filter pollutants out of the Bay and their reefs provide crucial habitat for fish, crabs, and other Bay species.
 To reverse centuries of pollution, overharvesting, and disease that left oyster populations at a fraction of their historic levels, CBF restoration teams, volunteers, and partners raise juvenile oysters and work from the bottom up to rebuild reef habitat in targeted restoration areas.
 Learn more about our oyster restoration work in Maryland and Virginia.

 Another form of restoration that protects water quality is the living shoreline.
 CBF works with landowners to create living shorelines along river and Bay waterfront using native wetland plants and grasses.
-This not only prevents erosion, it captures sediment, restores habitat, and filters pollution.
+This not only prevents erosion, it combats the impact of climate change, captures sediment, restores habitat, and filters pollution.

 From Our Blog

 This month, we discuss what it means to center people in conservation.
 When we do it successfully, it not only moves watershed restoration forward, but also builds community.

 This summer, roughly 90 volunteers from all walks of life came together for 10 weeks to restore waterfront in Portsmouth, Virginia.
 Community and comradery ensued.